sssuhasss/Reinforcement_learning_flappy_bird/q_learning/README.md

 1) Run bird.py to play only the game

-2)Run initialize.py to start training the bird from beginning
+2) Run initialize.py to start training the bird from beginning

 3) Run q_learning_game.py to Train the game and also see the results.
 ----------> To train the game Run initialize.py and q_learning_game.py as it is.